 Lofoten part I, September 2017

-Making coffee and taking pictures, two of the most favourite activities of Christiane & myself.
+Making coffee and taking pictures, two of the most favorite activities of Christiane & myself.